Breastfeeding and Breast Cancer

 Finally, many women adopt healthy lifestyle practices while breastfeeding, such as eating nutritious foods and not drinking alcoholic beverages or smoking.
 These positive steps can help lower a women’s cancer risk.

 Can a woman develop breast cancer while she is breastfeeding?

 Breast cancer can develop at any time during a woman’s life, and it is no more or less likely to occur while she is nursing.
 However, a woman may be more attuned to changes in her breasts during that time, and therefore more likely to notice potential warning signs of cancer, such as a breast lump or pain.
 Due to the effects of milk production and/or blocked milk ducts, a nursing mother’s breasts may feel lumpy.
 In general, any breast lump that does not get smaller or go away within a week should be checked by a physician.

 If you would like to review your personal breast cancer risk profile with a specialist, you can request an appointment with an oncologist in the Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center.
-Call 1-888-663-3488 or complete a new patient registration form online to connect with a cancer expert within one day.
+Call 1-888-663-3488 or complete a new patient registration form online to connect with a cancer expert as soon as possible.
 As our patient, you are a priority of Florida’s top cancer hospital, which is changing the model and delivering nationally ranked care in new and transformative ways.